FUERTEVENTURA - THIRD EYE CHAKRA

 Sara, my host, came to pick me up at the airport.
 She said she had a strong positive feeling about me coming and was excited to meet me after our exchange of emails.
 In the car toward her house, I was unusually open and talkative for a first meeting.
 I am normally the observer and listener but this time I was the talker.
-She took the wrong turn at the roundabout twice, and seemed a bit nervous.
-It turned out fast that we had a lot in common including our basic values, interest in mindfulness, recycling, trust, acceptance and love; our belief and experience in our strength, wisdom, and feelings, and in the spiritual laws like the Law of Attraction, synchronicity, meditation, energy healing.
-We experienced similar difficulties with birth experience, blocked nose (Lol, yes!), family dynamic we grew up in and mother-daughter relationship (There’s a beautiful post on “mother wound” which both Sara and I could relate to, check this link if you're interested: www.womboflight.com).
+She took the wrong turn at the roundabout twice and seemed a bit nervous.
+It turned out fast that we had a lot in common including our basic values, interest in mindfulness, recycling, trust, acceptance, and love; our belief and experience in our strength, wisdom, and feelings, and in the spiritual laws like the Law of Attraction, synchronicity, meditation, energy healing.
+We experienced similar difficulties with the birth experience, blocked nose (Lol, yes!), the family dynamic we grew up in, and mother-daughter relationship (There’s a beautiful post on “mother wound” which both Sara and I could relate to, check this link if you're interested: www.womboflight.com).

-Maybe we are from the same soul family that she recognised when I got in touch with her.
+Maybe we are from the same soul family that she recognized when I got in touch with her.
 I couldn’t help thinking about what was the message here with our meeting?